 The 40,000-square-foot Inuit Art Centre will house the WAG’s collection of over 13,000 pieces of Inuit art and offer learning programs delivered by Indigenous instructors.
 But the proposed Centre is more than a gallery and an artist resource; the Centre also presents an opportunity for the WAG to set a new standard for museum engagement with Indigenous peoples and their art and culture.
 The Inuit Art Quarterly previously reported on the Inuit Art Centre and its potential in the Inuit art world in our Summer 2017 issue on museums.

 The confirmation of funding comes on the heels of the announcement of the guest curatorial team that will lead the inaugural exhibition calendar for the Centre.
 Dr. Heather Igloliorte, Assistant Professor, Art History and University Research Chair in Indigenous Art History and Community Engagement at Concordia University, made the announcement on December 1 at the Initiative for Indigenous Futures’ 3rd Annual Symposium on the Future Imaginary.
-Igloliorte will be one of the curators, along with Asinnajaq, a visual artist, filmmaker and writer featured in our Fall 2016 issue; Jade Nasogaluak Carpenter, a multimedia artist profiled in our recently released Winter 2017 issue; and Krista Ulujuk Zawadski, Government of Nunavut Curator of Inuit Art.
+Igloliorte will be one of the curators, along with Asinnajaq (Isabella Weetaluktuk), a visual artist, filmmaker and writer featured in our Fall 2016 issue; Jade Nasogaluak Carpenter, a multimedia artist profiled in our Winter 2017 issue, on newsstands now; and Krista Ulujuk Zawadski, Government of Nunavut Curator of Inuit Art.
 Each curator represents a different region of Inuit Nunangat.